eclipse/mraa/docs/edison.md

 - Arduino pin 7 can sometimes negatively impact the wifi capability, if using wifi avoid using this pin

+Because of the way IO is setup with the tristate on the arduino breakout board IO will be flipped as it is setup.
+It's recommended to setup IO pins & direction before using them in a setup() method or similar.
+It's impossible on this platform to avoid some GPIOs flipping on setup.

 Intel(R) breakout board
 -----------------------